Zoweb/git-changelog/examples/disabled_char_true_false_inline_true_github.md

 *a:* `03a42bd4`: add intellij files
 `    Allows people using IDEs based on the Intellij platform to have everything set up`

+*c:* `8b8ab47f`: change text newline to be before each commit `    This will mean that the first commit will be on a different line to the previous message, and it does not matter for the last commit as it has a header after.`

 *c:* `3f118290`: change test to use current repository `    So that it doesn't give away TRADE SECRETS 🤐`